Goal of the program:

-After reviewing the requirements and/or participating in the conference call, take the eligibility quiz to determine whether or not you are eligible to apply for this award.
+After reviewing the requirements, take the eligibility quiz to determine whether or not you are eligible to apply for this award.
 If you meet the eligibility requirements, the system will allow you to begin an application.
 If you answer the quiz falsely to gain access to the application form, expect your application to be found ineligible after submission.

 - Candidates will generally have an M.D., D.V.M., or Ph.D. degree.
 (References to degrees include all types of medical and scientific doctoral level degrees.)
 BWF particularly encourages human health-relevant applications from veterinary scientists.

-- Candidates must have an established record of independent research and hold a tenure-track position as an assistant professor or equivalent (at the time of application) at a degree-granting institution.
+- Candidates must have an established record of independent research and hold a tenure-track position as an assistant professor or equivalent at the time the application is submitted.
 Researchers recently appointed to a faculty position may not have a demonstrated track record sufficient to compete successfully for this award.
 Exceedingly few newly appointed assistant professors have sufficient independence.
-Most successful applicants are at or well past their third complete year as an Assistant Professor.
+Most successful applicants are at or past their third complete year as an Assistant Professor.

 - Candidates must be nominated by accredited, degree-granting institutions in the United States or Canada.

 - Applications from non-tenure track investigators in tenure-offering, degree-granting departments or institutions will not be accepted.

 - Applications from institutions or departments that do not offer tenure may or may not be accepted.
 Please see “Institutional Nomination Guidelines" below.